spring-tips/reactive-mysql-with-jasync-and-r2dbc/README.md

-# Reactive Mysql with Jasync and R2DBC
+# Reactive MySql with Jasync and R2DBC

 Hi Spring fans!
 Welcome to another super short mid-season interregnum installment of Spring Tips in which I introduce a *super* preliminary / not-GA version of an R2DBC binding for MySQL by the Jasync SQL project.